falcon-eyrie/falcon-fklab-extensions/docs/examples/ripple_detection.rst

   also running on it.
 If the same event is detected in the hippocampus and in the cortex, it is considered as an artifact and it is directly rejected.

-To avoid over-stimulation, a post-processing technique consists of blocking any detection that occurs less than 150 ms after a stimulation.
+- **trigger stimulation**: To avoid over-stimulation, a post-processing technique consists of blocking any detection that occurs less than 150 ms after a stimulation.
 This is called the lock-out period.
+  There is also two modes to deliver stimulation:
+    - ontime (directly after detection)
+    - delayed by a uniform-random time (ms) chose in a range (see option of EventDelayed).
+  This mode can be change in running time by modifying the delayed state.

 processors
 ----------